ILIAD-ocean-twin/data_access_api/README.md

 ## Data Access APIs SUITE

-Considering all the recognised scenarios, the API suite can contain:
+Considering all the recognised scenarios, available generic stadnards and already available services, proposed approach is to extend and profile available standards were relevant and propose changes to the underlying standards and their reference implementations of the new ones like OGC APIs and cloud friendly formats.
+Also, this repository contains manuals of the profiles usage and examples of the configurations.

+The API suite is based on:
 * fine grained access to observations based on the OGC Sensor Things API, optionally with STA+ extension for the Citizen Science
 * aggregated representation like coverages  of the observations and models outcomes based on the Coverages and Environmental Data Retrieval API in the CoverageJSON/NetCDF/Zarr formats
 * vector features representation based on OGC API Features that could represent locations, physical installations but also be an alternative observations representation consumable by wider range of client applications